bitcoin-api/bitcoin-api/README.md

 ### /addresses

 #### POST - Create or Get Bitcoin Address
-This endpoint creates a new bitcoin address that can be used to deposit bitcoins.
-A new address will be generated once the old one has bitcoin sent to it.
+This endpoint creates a new Bitcoin address that can be used to deposit Bitcoins.
+A new address will be generated once the old one has Bitcoin sent to it.
 If the address value is `null`, there are currently no new addresses available and you must try again later.